-At Justice Law Firm, we will help guide you through this process and get your record sealed or expunged without any delays or problems.
+At 411 Justice, we will help guide you through this process and get your record sealed or expunged without any delays or problems.
 In Florida, you are allowed to seal or expunge your criminal record under certain circumstances.
 There are many exceptions and rules to follow in order to get your record sealed or expunged, so it is difficult to try this process by yourself.
 We have had several clients attempt to have their record sealed or expunged only to find out that they wasted their time and money because they did not qualify.
 Do not let this happen to you.

 Sealing means a criminal arrest record is closed to public inquires, and its existence is allowed to be divulged only in limited circumstances.
 Sealing is available for most charges that received a withhold of adjudication or where a defendant was found not guilty at trial.